 Ethical Considerations

 Relying on AI for critical healthcare decisions raises ethical questions.
-Transparency in how AI algorithms work and accountability for errors must be established to build trust among patients and clinicians.
+Transparency in how AI algorithms work, coupled with accountability for errors, needs to be established to create trust among both the patients and clinicians.

-The evolution of AI technology promises even greater advancements in how Electronic Health Record (EHR) systems function.
-Here’s a look at emerging trends that will shape the future of AI in healthcare:
+The advancing AI technology further promises greater changes in the functionality of Electronic Health Record systems.
+A look at the emerging trends that will shape the future of AI in healthcare:

-AI-powered EHR systems will increasingly integrate data from wearable health devices, such as fitness trackers and smartwatches.
-This real-time data provides clinicians with a more comprehensive view of a patient’s health, aiding in proactive care and personalized treatment plans.
+Next-generation, AI-enabled EHR systems will increasingly incorporate data from wearable health devices, including activity trackers and smartwatches.
+Data such as this-in real time-gives the clinician a more comprehensive picture of a patient’s health with which to inform proactive care and personalized treatment plans.

-Future EHR systems will use advanced AI algorithms to predict patient outcomes with even greater accuracy.
-For example, AI may flag potential health issues like heart attacks or diabetes years in advance, based on historical data and lifestyle patterns.
+The EHR systems will use advanced AI algorithms in the future to better predict patient outcomes.
+For example, AI will pinpoint potential health issues like heart attacks or diabetes several years in advance by considering past data and lifestyle patterns.

 Voice-Activated EHRs

-Voice-enabled AI assistants will become a common feature in EHR systems.
-These assistants will allow clinicians to update records, retrieve patient information, and receive alerts without typing, making data entry faster and more intuitive.
+Voice-enabled AI assistants will be common in EHR systems.
+Such assistants will allow clinicians to update records, retrieve patient information, and receive alerts without their having to type a word, further speeding up data entry and making it more intuitive.

 Patient-Centric AI Tools